Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 # Individual Project – Integrated Voting Within PowerPoint

+## Abstract

+This project is a proof of concept to show that it is possible to integrate a voting system within PowerPoint presentation.
+The aim is to increase student participation within the classroom, without disrupting the flow of the lesson.
+The solution is designed to be easily integrated within the teachers existing workflow, and be accessible for both the teacher and the students.
+The solution will be completed using a variety of technologies, including websockets, a REST API, and a web application.

 ## Acknowledgements

 I would like to thank my amazing project supervisor Allan Callaghan for all his help and support throughout the project.
 Thank you also to Sir Rodger Manwood's School for allowing me to work with them on this project.